Commemorating King Jaume I’s troops’ arrival in Palma – and the end of Moorish rule – this festival dates from the 13th century.

 Everything to love about Christmas is right here – except snow!
 After the present shopping, indulge in some fine dining & delight in Christmas traditions. […] The Mallorca Christmas Guide 2018

-Palma’s and surrounding towns main squares’ are filled with stalls selling Christmas decorations and gifts – including everything you need to create your own nativity scene. […] Christmas Markets in Mallorca
+Palma’s and other main squares are filled with stalls selling Christmas decorations and gifts – with everything you need to create your own nativity scene! […] Christmas Markets in Mallorca

 Your Christmas guide to bring love and cheer into your home at holiday time …..
 Happy Christmas! […] Dreaming of a White Christmas